 - Innumerable losses in innovation and economic impact.

-In the face of such uncertainty, we’re calling on members of the Pitt community—far and wide—to join in a grassroots communications campaign to remind lawmakers in Harrisburg of Pitt’s immeasurable value to the Commonwealth.
+In the face of such enormous risk, we’re calling on members of the Pitt community—far and wide—to join in a grassroots communications campaign to remind lawmakers in Harrisburg of Pitt’s immeasurable value to the Commonwealth.

 Help us strengthen Pennsylvania’s future together.
-Let your friends, family, neighbors and – most importantly – legislators and Governor Wolf know that, with Pitt, PA wins.
+Let your friends, family, neighbors and – most importantly – legislators know that, with Pitt, PA wins.